 4. Lay Bottles on Their Sides.

-While you’re scoping out the perfect location for your wine, don’t forget one of the easiest but most important tips: Place your wine bottles on their sides.
+While you’re scoping out the perfect location for your wine, don’t forget one of the easiest but most important tips: Store bottles on their side, not standing up.

 “Wine is ideally stored on its side so that the liquid comes in contact with the cork, keeping the cork moist,” said Mark Aselstine, proprietor of the Uncorked Ventures wine club.